MutiatOba/DevOps_with_Cloud_AWS/README.md

 ### How does cloud compting fit into devops?

 Cloud computing provides a flexible and scalable infrastures for the devops team to build, test and deploy applications and services.

+### What is Devops

+Devops involves working collaboratively between the development and operations teams to ensure that software is released as efficiently as possible with fewer errors.

+### Key benefits of devops

+Some of the benefits include:

+- Software released to market faster
+- Better quality software
+- Increased collaboration and communication between teams
+- Problems are resolved faster